-This traditional Indian Chai is named for the city that is the birthplace of chai.
+This traditional Indian masala chai is named for the city that is the birthplace of chai.
 Cochin Masala includes Ceylon black tea, ginger, cardamom, coriander, cinnamon, and black pepper.
 When brewed this full body tea produces a spicy aromatic flavor.
 Superb with milk and sugar.
-This is one of our top-selling teas at Culinary Teas.
+This masala tea one of our top-selling at Culinary Teas.

 Country of Origin: India and Kenya